 - The ability to bring conscious awareness to your own blind spots, wounding, and unresolved trauma, while actively working with these issues in a healing way

 Where you might use these skills:

 - Agencies working with individuals, couples and families

 - Assisted living and retirement homes

 Laura began her career as a sex positive educator focusing on pleasure issues.
 She regularly works with issues of sexual identity, trauma, sober sex, discordant desire, low desire, relational issues, out of control sexual behaviors, and sexual functioning concerns.
-Laura frequently presents to and works with the LGBTQ, BDSM, and consensual non-monogamy communities.
-It is important to her that her work is designed with people of all orientations, gender expressions, and relationship styles in mind.
+Laura frequently presents to and works with the LGBTQ, BDSM, and consensual, non-monogamy communities.
+Her work focuses on creating content that is relevant to and celebratory of people of all orientations, gender expressions, and relationship styles.
 Laura is currently learning the most from sexual health professionals who teach about the intersections of race, culture, and sexuality.